juliamuratore/Project2-DS-4002/README.md

 # Project2-DS-4002
-Welcome to our Project 2 info!
+Welcome to our Project 2 info on Weather Metrics Formatting!

 ## Contents of our repository:
 > Section 1: Software and platforms